 By Sarah Johnston (Client Services Co-ordinator, Radio – Ngā Taonga Sound & Vision)

-Copies of this recording have been circulating widely for many years.
-Excerpts from it can be heard in several places online and it has been broadcast by RNZ in various programmes over the years.
-The recording was therefore never “lost” as such, but the story of how it came to be recorded had been forgotten, so when journalist Kate Evans contacted me last month, some research was called for.
+Copies of Mr Hamana’s recording have been circulating widely for many years.
+Excerpts from it can be heard in several places online and it has been broadcast by RNZ in various programmes over the years – even featuring occasionally as the famous 7:00am bird call before Morning Report on RNZ National.

-Kate was writing an article about the huia recording for New Zealand Geographic magazine’s “Artefacts” column.
-She was keen to know more about its origins – as was I. We don’t hold the original recording in our collection, but rather a taped copy made in the 1960s.
-On listening to it, you can tell by the sound of surface crackle and hiss that it is a copy of a recording that had been made originally on an acetate disc.
-This pointed to a recording date probably prior to the mid-1950s, when tape recording technology took over from discs.
-We didn’t know when or where it was originally recorded, so together through the magic of the internet, the online records of several museums and libraries, phone calls and emails, Kate and I began to unravel the tangled tale of the provenance of the many copies in circulation, until we wound our way back to 1949.
+Kate was writing an article about the huia recording for New Zealand Geographic‘s ‘Artefacts’ column.
+She was keen to know more about the origins of the recording – as was I. We don’t hold the original recording in our collection, but rather a taped copy probably made in the 1960s.
+On listening to it, you can tell by the sound of surface crackle and hiss that it is a copy of a recording that had been made originally on an acetate or lacquer disc.
+This pointed to an original recording date probably prior to the mid-1950s, when tape recording technology took over from discs.
+We didn’t know when or where it was originally recorded, so together through the magic of the internet, the online records of several museums and libraries, phone calls and emails, Kate and I began to unravel the tangled tale of the provenance of the many copies in circulation, until we wound our way back to the 1940s.

 Robert Batley was a local historian and author, and in 1949 he decided it would be good to record for posterity the closest thing left to the call of the bird.
-So he organised for himself and Mr Hāmana – who was now in his 60s, to go to Wellington and make this recording in the studios of radio station 2YA – now RNZ National.
+So he organised for himself and Mr Hāmana – who was now in his 60s, to go to Wellington and make this recording.

-What happened after this is unclear – certainly it seems several copies were made.
-In a letter to The Listener magazine in 1976, Mr Batley explains that one was given to the Wildlife Service (a forerunner of the Department of Conservation) but that many years later, he reacquired this disc from them.
-He was moved to write the letter after hearing the recording played on the radio, on “Midday Report,” where it was incorrectly attributed to W.J.
-Phillipps, the author of The Book of the Huia.
-Mr Batley explained:
+What happened after this is unclear – certainly it seems several copies of the disc were made.
+In a letter to The Listener magazine in 1976, Mr Batley explained that one was given to the Wildlife Service (a forerunner of the Department of Conservation) but that many years later, he reacquired this disc from them.

 For eye witness accounts of some of the last sightings of the huia, I recommend to researchers that they listen to this wonderful radio documentary from the 1960s, also held in our archives, simply called The Huia.